How Purchasing a Goalsetter Basketball Hoop Teaches Your Kids Life Lessons

 What Life Skills Do Kids Learn From Healthy Competition?

-The number one skill kids learn is perseverance.
-By experiencing healthy competition, kids will learn that when they fail, or miss a basketball shot, it’s okay and they can just try again.
+The number one skill kids can learn from competition is perseverance.
+By experiencing healthy competition, kids will learn that when they fail, or miss a basketball shot, they can just try again.
 So often, kids don’t understand competition and when they “fail”, they enable it to lower their self-esteem.
 A lowered self-esteem trickles into all areas of life, whether it be schoolwork, a sporting event or a band practice.

 Furthermore, with the abundance of smartphones in children’s hands these days, kids are losing the skill of socially interacting face-to-face with other people.
 By taking technology away and allowing kids to play outside, they learn how to work through conflict and better their relationships with others.
 It’s not about basketball, or whatever sport or activity kids play.
 It is about learning how to deal with problems that arise during play, because once the kids are adults, they will experience social disputes that they need to have already developed skills to manage.